bigfix/developer.bigfix.com/site/reference/types/dictionaryentry.md

 # type: dictionaryentry

-The &lt;dictionaryentry&lt; inspectors provide access to the entries of a dictionary.
+The &lt;dictionaryentry&gt; inspectors provide access to the entries of a dictionary.

 # key of &lt;dictionaryentry&gt; : string